Raynes/refheap-blog/source/_posts/2012-01-07-brave-new-world.markdown

 * Write libraries/tools with our API.
 We have a full [API](http://refheap.com/api).
 The lazybot IRC bot that you can find in the #clojure IRC channel already uses refheap for pasting.
 [4Clojure](http://4clojure.com) will be using it soon.
 You should too!
 We have our API library in Clojure, but we want to see libraries for all sorts of languages!
 Stake your claim and write one.
 Seriously, go do it now.
 * Follow us on Twitter [@RefHeap](http://twitter.com/RefHeap).

 This is it.
+Enough talking.
 We're launching this sucker.
 We really like how RefHeap is turning out, and we hope you do too.
 Now go forth and paste!

 Sincerely,